-... a voice [said], "Hello."
-I recognized it immediately [as] that of a close friend with whom I had been speaking the day before but had had to cut short his long distance call because of an interruption.
-When I heard the voice I was quite excited, hoping to lucidly continue the conversation, but I apparently broke the connection and woke up. . . .
+...(It) was simply a voice saying, "Hello".
+I recognized it immediately (as) that of a close friend with whom I had been speaking the day before but had had to cut short his long distance call because of an interruption.
+When I heard the voice I was quite excited, hoping to lucidly continue the conversation, but I apparently broke the connection and woke up...